 We know that sometimes it is necessary to talk to someone who understands the basics of being transgender and Christian.
 If a listening conversation could be of particular help, please go to the contact us page.

 You may be someone who attends a church, where you are out as you feel most natural or closeted.

 You may be someone that does not have a regular worshipping community, where you have not found a spiritual home, or you have felt unwelcome.
 You may be part of an online worshipping community, or isolated from worship.

 You may be someone who found that awareness of your gender identity brought you closer to the divine, helped you discover a spiritual life, deepened your prayer.

 Sibyls simply wishes to acknowledge your spirituality and to offer fellowship.
 We have many denominations and none, and we do not want to make you fit any particular way, but to enable you to find your way.

 Who we are

 Sibyls is run by a small committee of the following people: Yvonne Wood (Quaker) is the chair, Pauline Fleck (Catholic) is secretary and Peter Raftery (Anglican) is treasurer.
 Philippa Whittaker (Anglican) oversees membership and publicity and Susan Gilchrist manages the website.
-Jenny-Anne Bishop (URC), Debbie Hayton and Elaine Sommers (both Anglican) are committee members.
+Jenny-Anne Bishop (URC) and Debbie Hayton (Anglican) are committee members.

 After informal beginnings and building a membership across the country, we now work within a constitution adopted in 2019.
 It is a decision-making structure ensuring accountability, financial correctness, protection of role holders and members.
 As an Sibyls needs to protect the confidentiality of its members, provisions for dealing with breaches of confidentiality are also needed.
 Members can propose amendments at Annual General Meetings to keep it relevant.